Two women died today after being rescued from the sea at Aberdeen Beach in the early hours of the morning.

 HM Coastguard teams from Aberdeen and Stonehaven were also in attendance along with the RNLI lifeboats from Aberdeen and a search and rescue helicopter which came from Inverness.

-Both women were recovered by the RNLI inshore lifeboat and were taken to hospital by ambulance.
+Both women were recovered by the RNLI inshore lifeboat and given CPR at the Lifeboat Station.
+They were taken to hospital by ambulance.